FattiMei/smooth-gui/README.md

  * on CPU and its results would be shared with GPU buffers
  * on GPU using special shaders

-To interact with the parameters of the computation we are going to use Dear ImGui.
-I tried to make some sliders but the whole layout and rendering of the UI elements is hard and I prefer to focus on the experiments at the moment.
+The interaction with the parameters of the experiment is still an unsolved problem, for the time being I'm using some simple custom sliders (see `gui` experiment)

 ## What is the product